ligurio/swebok-v3/0_introduction.md

 **The following motion was unanimously adopted by the Professional Activities Board of the IEEE Computer Society in December 2013:**

-The Professional Activities Board of the IEEE Computer Society finds that the Guide to the Software Engineering Body of Knowledge Version 3.0 has been successfully completed; and endorses the Guide to the Software Engineering Body of Knowledge Version 3.0 and commends it to the IEEE Computer Society Board of Governors for their approval.
+_The Professional Activities Board of the IEEE Computer Society finds_ that the Guide to the Software Engineering Body of Knowledge Version 3.0 _has been successfully completed; and endorses the_ Guide to the Software Engineering Body of Knowledge Version 3.0 _and commends it to the IEEE Computer Society Board of Governors for their approval_.

 **The following motion was adopted by the IEEE Computer Society Board of Governors in December 2013:**

-MOVED, that the Board of Governors of the IEEE Computer Society approves Version 3.0 of the Guide to the Software Engineering Body of Knowledge and authorizes the Chair of the Profes- sional Activities Board to proceed with printing.
+_MOVED, that the Board of Governors of the IEEE Computer Society approves Version 3.0 of the_ Guide to the Software Engineering Body of Knowledge _and authorizes the Chair of the Professional Activities Board to proceed with printing_.

 ### Motions Regarding The Approval Of SWEBOK Guide 2004 Version

 **The following motion was unanimously adopted by the Industrial Advisory Board of the _SWEBOK Guide_ project in February 2004:**

-The Industrial Advisory Board finds that the Software Engineering Body of Knowledge project initiated in 1998 has been successfully completed; and endorses the 2004 Version of the Guide to the SWEBOK and commends it to the IEEE Computer Society Board of Governors for their approval.
+_The Industrial Advisory Board finds that the Software Engineering Body of Knowledge project initiated in 1998 has been successfully completed; and endorses the 2004 Version of the Guide to the SWEBOK and commends it to the IEEE Computer Society Board of Governors for their approval_.

 **The following motion was adopted by the IEEE Computer Society Board of Governors in February 2004:**

-MOVED, that the Board of Governors of the IEEE Computer Society approves the 2004 Edition of the Guide to the Software Engineering Body of Knowledge and authorizes the Chair of the Professional Practices Committee to proceed with printing.
+_MOVED, that the Board of Governors of the IEEE Computer Society approves the 2004 Edition of the_ Guide to the Software Engineering Body of Knowledge _and authorizes the Chair of the Professional Practices Committee to proceed with printing_.

 Please also note that the 2004 edition of the _Guide to the Software Engineering Body of Knowledge_ was submitted by the IEEE Computer Society to